google/asylo-site/_about/overview.md

 +   Compromised operating system
 +   Compromised BIOS

+With the initial 0.2.0 release Asylo supports a simulated enclave backend, which should not be used in production environments.
+Support for additional backends will be added over time to meet the varying needs and security requirements of Asylo users.

 ## Release information

 Asylo provides an API and toolchain to enable developers to develop and run